-6. if the proceeding is based on allegations that have become generally known to the public, the board may authorize disclosure of the record or other information; and
+5. if the proceeding is based on allegations that have become generally known to the public, the board may authorize disclosure of the record or other information;

-7. the board may authorize other disclosures that are necessary to protect the public, the administration of justice, or the legal profession.
+6. the board may authorize other disclosures that are necessary to protect the public, the administration of justice, or the legal profession; and

+7. documents deemed confidential under subparagraph (b) can be used in formal proceedings.

 (d) Disclosure by Others.
 Unless otherwise ordered by the committee, the presiding disciplinary judge, a hearing panel, or this court, nothing in these rules shall prohibit the complainant, respondent, or any witness from disclosing the existence of proceedings under these rules or from disclosing any documents or correspondence served on or provided to those persons.